So what is a Class C RV business about? Time to deep dive!

-The Class C camper has a very distinctive cab-over section above the driver's cab, seen herein the photo above.
+The Class C camper has a very distinctive cab-over section above the driver's cab, seen in the photo above.

-It's made to be a sleeping area, though sometimes people use it as an entertainment cabinet or just additional storage space.
+It's made to be a sleeping area, though sometimes people use it as an entertainment cabinet or as additional storage space.

 Class C motorhomes are a good choice for RVers looking to have a drivable, fully self-contained RV that costs less than other larger motorhomes.

 Who Makes Class C's?
 Which Class C Is The Best?